vluu03/cse15l-lab-reports/sshTutorial.md

 You may also get a message like this if you have failed the password check a few times but eventually log in:
 ![Image](https://cdn.discordapp.com/attachments/1063006870299758622/1063225963808309329/image.png)

+Once you have successfully completed the steps up to this point, your terminal will be connected to the terminal of a computer in the CSE basement.
+This means that any command you run in the terminal, while connected remotely, will be ran as if it were done on the CSE basement computer.

+## Trying Some Commands

+Now that your terminal is connected, you can try running some commands